call-report/public-docs/docs/datasources/banktimeseries.md

 TBD

-### Timeseries 1978 - 2010
+### Historical Timeseries 1978 - 2010 (Federal Reserve Bank of Chicago)

 - Historical bank regulatory data is provided by the Federal Reserve Bank of Chicago (the "Chicago" dataset) at two links:
   - 1976-2000: [https://www.chicagofed.org/banking/financial-institution-reports/commercial-bank-data-complete-1976-2000](https://www.chicagofed.org/banking/financial-institution-reports/commercial-bank-data-complete-1976-2000)

   - 2000-2010: [https://www.chicagofed.org/banking/financial-institution-reports/commercial-bank-data-complete-2001-2010](https://www.chicagofed.org/banking/financial-institution-reports/commercial-bank-data-complete-2001-2010)

+#### Importing and Processing Data Series

+These time series data are provided as zipped SAS XPORT files; SAS or the python library `pyreadstat` may be utilized to import the data.

+##### scripts-toolkit
+A python-based tool, `sas_xport_converter`, is available in the `scripts-toolkit` repo at [https://github.com/call-report/scripts-toolkit](https://github.com/call-report/scripts-toolkit) to ingest the source files, re-encode character data to UTF-8, identify field types, and normalize the data for purposes of further analysis.

+- This tool will eventually be incorporated into the `data-converter` service.

+#### Integrating the "Chicago" dataset with the "Bulk Data Downloads" dataset

+- The historical Chicago dataset overlaps with the FFIEC "bulk" dataset.
+The `sas_xport_converter` tool normalizes the historical dataset to make easier the process of integrating the datasets together.

+- Note that the Chicago dataset contains institution structural data that are not present in the "bulk" dataset.
-- Note that the "Chicago" dataset overlaps with the FFIEC dataset; if combining the two datasets, for overlapping data points, to utilize the FFIEC dataset in lieu of the Chicago dataset.
+  - Both the Chicago dataset and the bulk dataset may be joined with the FFIEC Attributes dataset.
+The attributes data includes the structural data that would otherwise be included in the Chicago data.
-- Data is provided in SAS XPORT format.
-(Python import script is TBD.)